Deciphering and Exploiting the chemical features of Silent Lipopolysaccharides: a gift from gut microbiota

 Introduction

 Gut Microbiota is a key actor for human health, driving many physiological and pathological processes, including immune system development and modulation.
-How this massive population of microorganisms, most of which are bacteria, establishes commensal, mutualistic, or pathogenic interactions with the human host despite the vigilance of the immune system is still obscure and requires an in-depth study.
+How this massive population of microorganisms, most of which are bacteria, establishes commensal, mutualistic, or pathogenic interactions with the human host despite the vigilance of the immune system, is still obscure and requires an in-depth study.

-Complexity of Gut Microbiota
+Complexity of Gut Bacteria

 The story gets more intricate considering that the gut is home to a myriad of Gram-negative bacteria whose outer membrane's main constituent is the lipopolysaccharide (LPS).
 Due to its chemical structure, LPS is considered a potent elicitor of immune inflammatory reactions in mammals, being usually associated with perilous bacteria and detrimental outcomes for human health.